m

 Want a remote-controlled system to interface your digital gear with the rest of your system?
 Stack Freya+ and Gungnir Multibit or Freya+ and Yggdrasil+ (or any other of our DACs) for a true no-compromise remote-controlled system.

-By “designed and built in California" this is what we mean: the vast majority of the total production cost of either Freya—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US.
-Our chassis are made minutes from our facility.
-Our PCBs are done just over the hill from us, or done in NorCal.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Freya+—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
+Our chassis and transformers are made in California.
+Our PCBs are made in California or Nevada, and it all comes together in our San Antonio facility.

 Freya+ is covered by a 5-year limited warranty that covers parts and labor.
-One exception: the tubes.
-Those we cover for 3 months.
 And if you don’t like your Freya, you can send it back for a refund, minus 5% restocking fee, within 15 days of receiving it.

 Compound Differential Buffer